 - Barry Lyndon: The film revolves around the fact that everyone in 19th Century Britian must maintain one regardless of pathos, and Barry Lyndon having very human reactions to tragedies in his life being the major societal sin.

 - In Which We Serve: Both the navy and the people at the home front keep calm at all times, despite what tragedies occur.

-- The Film of the Book Force 10 From Navarone.
-The team has detonated explosives inside a dam in attempt to breach it.
+- The Film of the Book Force 10 from Navarone.
+The team has detonated explosives inside a dam in an attempt to breach it.
 The situation is desperate: if they fail, thousands of Partisans will be slaughtered by the Nazis.
 Sergeant Miller (British) and Sergeant Weaver (American) are waiting to see what happens.

 Weaver: Nothing!
 We've been through all this, and nothing!

 Miller: You can't expect an enormous volcano with three tiny bags of explosives.
 You have to let nature take her course.
 Give it time, it'll work.